EmilyDimpfl/dofus-strats/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 title: Dragon Eggs
 layout: home
-published: false
+published: true
 ---

-# Welcome to Dragon Eggs!
+## Welcome to Dragon Eggs!

 This is a website for Dofus guides and information to help new and old players alike.